meilisearch/engine-team/issue-templates/roadmap-issue.md

 # Draft phase (weeks 1-4)

-Starts: 20XX-XX-XX
-Ends: 20XX-XX-XX

 - [ ] EM creates a new Milestone.
 This roadmap issue is automatically created.
 - [ ] EM pins this roadmap issue to the repository.
-- [ ] EM adds the release dates to this roadmap issue in the different sections.
 - [ ] Planification of the next release content (features, improvements, bug fixes).
 Meeting with the whole engine team to discuss and agree on what we are going to put in the next release.
 - [ ] Ensure the main features have PRDs.
 - [ ] Engine team opens issues to add them to the [Milestone](https://github.com/meilisearch/meilisearch/milestone/<<milestone_id>>) and pinged the related teams on it.
 Issues related to bugs could also be added to the [Milestone](https://github.com/meilisearch/meilisearch/milestone/<<milestone_id>>).